The 36 Man Utd players under Ferguson that became managers

 His most successful spell came at Celtic, where he won three consecutive league titles, two Scottish League Cups and a Scottish Cup.

-Blackmore worked as a player-manager with Bangor City and Porthmadog and is now part of the coaching staff of Dynamo Brest Academy.
+Blackmore worked as a player-manager with Bangor City and Porthmadog and was part of the coaching staff of Dynamo Brest Academy between 2018 and 2019.

 Turner worked in the English lower leagues after retiring in 1994, enjoying stints in charge of Leyton Orient, Hartlepool United, Sheffield Wednesday and Stockport County.